 Anne Wölk is a German visual artist best known for light-flooded romantic starscapes accompanied by birch trees.
-Her fantastic multilayered narrations are like cinematic sceneries and refer to Science Fiction movies and novels.
-The artist redefines the genre of landscape painting by innovative use of geometric pattern to disrupt the composition’s moments of depth-perception.
+Her fantastic multilayered narrations are like cinematic sceneries and refer to science fiction movies and novels.
+The artist redefines the genre of landscape painting through the innovative use of geometric patterns to disrupt the composition’s moments of depth perception.

 Especially noteworthy are her late small-scale paintings in which Wölk deals with the subject matter of light pollution.
-She contrasts natural light phenomena such as the glow of the Milky Way with the bizarre visual effect of colorful LED tubes.
-Artificial light, placed by the tourist industry, can be found, e.g., in the nocturnal landscape, to impress tourists in the ski resort of mountains.
+She contrasts natural light phenomena, such as the glow of the Milky Way, with the bizarre visual effect of colorful LED tubes.
+Artificial light, placed by the tourist industry, can be found, e.g., in the nocturnal landscape, to impress tourists in ski resorts on mountains.

 Anne Wölk received an MFA from The School of Art and Design Berlin and was a BFA student at Chelsea College of Art and Design in London.

 In 2009, the young artist became known for her colorful birch tree paintings and was selected and shortlisted for several international competitions and scholarships.

-Awards include the national Studienstiftung des Deutschen Volkes scholarship, the Alpine Fellowship grant at Aldourie Castle, Scotland, UK; a Grand Prize from Papirmasse Montréal, Canada; a residency at Bodensee Art Fund and an artist in residence grant in Goriska Brda, Slovenia awarded by the German Embassy, Ljubljana.
+Her awards include the national Studienstiftung des Deutschen Volkes scholarship; the Alpine Fellowship grant at Aldourie Castle, Scotland, UK; a Grand Prize from Papirmasse Montréal, Canada; a residency at Bodensee Art Fund; and an artist-in-residence grant in Goriska Brda, Slovenia, awarded by the German Embassy, Ljubljana.
 She has exhibited at international institutions, e.g., the Elgiz Museum of Contemporary Art, Istanbul, Turkey; the CICA Art Museum South Korea; the Accra Goethe-Institut Ghana; and the Kyrgyz National Museum of Fine Arts, Bishkek, Kyrgyz Republik.

 She has exhibited and sold on the international art market, including the Swab Art Fair Barcelona in Spain; Viennafair in Vienna, Austria; KIAF Seoul in South Korea; and Contemporary Istanbul in Turkey.